 - English and French

 Each theme addresses the development of age-appropriate skills in that area.
-At its core, the goal of the programme is to build up permanent, transferrable, life-long learning skills – more so than accumulating a collection of facts, letters, and numbers.
+At its core, the goal of the programme is to build up permanent, transferable, life-long learning skills rather than accumulate a collection of facts, letters, and numbers.
 We encourage our young students to investigate, be curious, observe, and apply their new skills in a playful, fun, and focused environment.

 The primary school is divided into five age groups: